 If someone ignores me I automatically go to a place of “I’m not good enough”.
 It’s a constant struggle to give these thoughts over to God and rebuke the devil and his lies!

 He wants me to think that way so I will QUIT!
 He wants me to think that way so that I never live in the victory Jesus died to give me!

 God is working in me to turn around the lies that someone spoke over me but I am not 100% there yet.
 I am FAR from where I was, but I am not there yet.

 But daily I spend time in His Word and daily I remind myself what He says about me.
 Daily I go to verses that tell me about His love for me.

 I am not perfect but I am not a failure either!
 I don’t blog to tell you how perfect my life is.
-I blog to share my struggles, my pain, my reality!
+Blogging is so I can share my struggles, my pain, my reality!
 I do this because I hope to be able to show even one person they are not alone!

 Being a Christian and being a blogger doesn’t mean we have our stuff together.
 We just share our messes!
 It means we lean even more on a God who can fix our messes and, in time, help us to see ourselves the way He sees us, not the way the world sees us.

 Overcoming fear of failure starts with replacing those old recordings with God’s Word!

 I am not a quitter!

 And grace by grace, God is helping me believe that!